SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 > Improvised weapons include rocks, bottles, plates, furniture, and anything else you pick up that can be bashed, hurled, or stabbed into an enemy.
 As well, any weapons that aren’t part of your kit count as improvised weapons for you.
 If you’re not using a kit with unarmed strikes, then your feet and fists are improvised weapons.
 >
 > Improvised weapons can be used to make attacks with the Weapon keyword that you gain from your class, though not from your kit.
 They add no special bonuses from your kit to the attack.
-Many melee-focused heroes choose a kit that maximizes their melee capabilities, then make ranged free strikes with improvised weapons.
+Many melee-focused heroes choose a kit that maximizes their melee capabilities, then make ranged [[Free Strike|free strikes]] with improvised weapons.

 #### KIT IMPLEMENT MATERIALS